https://www.chefspencil.com

 Instructions

-• Place the lemon juice and zest over a low heat.
+• In a saucepan, combine the lemon juice and zest.
+Heat gently over low heat.

 • The eggs should be at room temperature so take them out of the fridge an hour before using them.